 “Fight like hell to find it.”

 Eric Toda, former global head of social marketing and editorial content at Airbnb, has had a winding career that started in law school and landed atop marketing’s highest peak.
 As a digital marketing leader for companies like Facebook, Nike, Snapchat, and Airbnb, Eric’s been in the buyer’s seat before and can tell you what steps to take to sell successfully into the organizations he knows so well.
-With various non-profit and educational engagements, Eric’s drive and desire to do good extends beyond marketing, and his commitment to sharing knowledge makes him an exceptional Emissary to know.
+With various non-profit and educational engagements, Eric’s drive and desire to do good extends beyond marketing and marketing trends, and his commitment to sharing knowledge makes him an exceptional Emissary to know.